 How much it costs

-The fee for a Personal Licence is £37.
-The licence will be valid for ten years and is recognised throughout England and Wales.
+The fee for a Personal Licence is £37 and is recognised throughout England and Wales.
 It is important to note that unless the application forms are correctly completed and are accompanied by the licensing qualification, criminal conviction or criminal record certificate and licence fee, then your application may be rejected and returned to you.

 How to apply

 The Home Office Alcohol Licensing web site has a wide range of application forms available for Personal Licences, Premises Licence and Club Premises Certificate grants and variations, in both PDF and Microsoft Word versions to assist you.

 - Complete and sign the appropriate application form.
 The application may be typed or written legibly in black ink.

 - Enclose a completed disclosure of criminal convictions and declaration form.